Azure/azure-sdk/docs/dotnet/introduction.md

 ### Error Reporting {#dotnet-errors}

-{% include requirement/MUST id="dotnet-errors-response-failed" %} throw ```ResponseFailedException``` or its subtype when a service method fails with non-success status code.
+{% include requirement/MUST id="dotnet-errors-response-failed" %} throw ```RequestFailedException``` or its subtype when a service method fails with non-success status code.

 The exception is available in ```Azure.Core``` package:
 ```csharp